gusaiani/typescript-tdd-tic-tac-toe/README.md

+# Tic-tac-toe implemented in React and Typescript strictly in TDD

+This project is a kata proposed in the book [Agile Technical Practices Distilled](https://leanpub.com/agiletechnicalpracticesdistilled).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts